SUVs may well be all the rage, but sometimes estate cars are the most practical solution for families.

 The Octavia estate has been a family favourite for years.
-The fourth generation of Skoda's best-selling car has just been launched and it's better than ever, blending a superb amount of space, practicality, comfort and value for money, but now with cutting-edge tech and a sharper new look.
+The fourth generation of Skoda's best-selling car was also launched in 2020 it too is better than ever, blending a superb amount of space, practicality, comfort and value for money, but now with cutting-edge tech and a sharper new look.

 Slightly wider and taller than its predecessor, it's also more refined, while Skoda’s reputation for dependability will seal it for many buyers.
 The cavernous boot can hold 640 litres of luggage, expanding to 1,700 litres with the rear seats down.

-Well built, fun to drive and boasting a real premium feel, it was given a mild makeover in 2019, which included 'Union Jack’ rear LED lights from the MINI Hatch.
+Well built, fun to drive and boasting a real premium feel, the Clubman was given a mild makeover in 2019, which included 'Union Jack’ rear LED lights from the MINI Hatch.

 Sporting barn-style rear doors for easy access, the generously equipped Clubman offers something a little different to traditional estates.
 There's decent space for passengers, while the boot can carry 360 litres of luggage or 1,250 litres if you fold the 60:40 split rear seats.

 There are three petrol engines available – a 1.5-litre three-cylinder with 134bhp, a 189bhp 2.0-litre or a swift 302bhp 2.0-litre capable of 0-62mph in just 4.9 seconds.

 The estate version of the fourth-generation Ford Focus is one of the most engaging load-luggers to drive in this price range.

 Updated for 2022, there's a choice of efficient petrol and diesel engines, and it's packed with the latest infotainment and safety tech.